osvaldovega/webpack2-react/README.md

 # Webpack2_ReactJs
 Webpack 2 split in multiple config files and ReactJs

-This is a simple example of ReactJS using Redux Thunk and Redux Saga
+This is a simple example of ReactJS

 # Getting started